 - Clothing fits better;

-- Can eliminate chaffing problems, skin rashes, and potential infection within skin folds;
+- Can eliminate chafing problems, skin rashes, and potential infection within skin folds;

 - Boosts self-confidence.

 While researching information about thigh lifts, it is most important to find and choose a reputable, highly-skilled, board-certified cosmetic surgeon.
+Your choice of surgeon is going to directly affect your results so it is not wise to choose the surgeon based on the cheapest thigh lift cost.
 Ask questions about their specific areas of expertise and experience to ensure you get the best possible results without complications.

 If you are interested in a thigh lift or learning more, contact Surgicare Arts, a division of IBI Healthcare Institute, today to set up a consultation.
 Angelina Postoev, MD, FACS, a triple-board certified cosmetic surgeon is one of the leading thigh-lift experts in the United States.
 SurgiCare Arts offers “all-inclusive” pricing so there are never any undesirable surprises.